 Retro Captain America a Red, White and Blue Sensation

-Primarily set in the waning days of WWII, Marvelís Captain America: The First Avenger is the best film the studio has made as part of this ongoing franchise and as a lead-up to next Mayís The Avengers.
+Primarily set in the waning days of WWII, Marvel’s Captain America: The First Avenger is the best film the studio has made as part of this ongoing comic book franchise all of which have been leading up to next May’s The Avengers.
 Better than either Iron Man flick.
 Better than The Incredible Hulk.
-Heck, itís even better than Thor, a movie I came away happily impressed with just two short months ago.
-Director Joe Johnston (The Wolfman) and screenwriters Christopher Markus and Stephen McFeely (You Kill Me) have done a splendid job bringing this star-spangled superhero to life, delivering an entertaining high-flying frolic that held me merrily spellbound for most of its 125-minute running time.
+Heck, it’s even better than Thor, a movie I came away overjoyed with just two short months ago.
+Director Joe Johnston (The Wolfman) and screenwriters Christopher Markus and Stephen McFeely (You Kill Me) have done a splendid job bringing this star-spangled superhero to life, delivering an entertaining high-flying frolic that held me merrily spellbound for most of its 124-minute running time.

 Steve Rogers (Chris Evans) is a 98-pound scrub from Brooklyn who wants to go fight Nazis.
-Heís asthmatic.
+He’s asthmatic.
 Has multiple health issues.
 Can barely do a single push-up.
-Yet he also has the heart of a lion, refuses to back down, uses his brains over his underdeveloped brawn and wants to fight for his country not to kill but because itís the right thing to do.
+But he also has the heart of a lion, refuses to back down, uses his brains over his underdeveloped brawn and wants to fight for his country, not to kill, but because it’s the right thing to do.

 Enter government scientist Dr. Abraham Erskine (Stanley Tucci).
-Heís impressed with Rogersí fortitude and spirit, sees something that could potentially make him perfect for a project heís been working on for years.
-Even though the Colonel in charge, the iron-willed Chester Phillips (Tommy Lee Jones), doesnít quite agree with the choice, even though British secret agent Peggy Carter (Hayley Atwell) is for some strange reasons worried for the young wannabe soldierís well being, Erskine knows heís picked the right man, sure Rogers is the one who will do his experimental ideas proud.
+He’s impressed with Rogers’ fortitude and spirit, sees something that could make him ideal for a project he’s been working on.
+Even though the Colonel in charge, the iron-willed Chester Phillips (Tommy Lee Jones), doesn’t agree with the choice, even though British secret agent Peggy Carter (Hayley Atwell) is for some strange reasons worried for the young wannabe soldier’s wellbeing, Erskine knows he’s picked the right man and is certain Rogers is the one who will do his experimental ideas justice.

-Heís right, of course, mainly because if he wasnít decades of Marvel comic book lore would have to be thrown out the window and I wouldnít have a movie to talk about.
-But all that being as it may, whoíd have thought an old school unabashedly patriotic (some might even say jingoistic, but I canít go that far) action film would be quite this wonderful?
-Itís like an Indiana Jones spectacle but with a shield-throwing superhero clad in red, white and blue at its center instead of a fedora wearing archeologist.
-Itís like Guns of Navarone or Where Eagles Dare but focused on a genetically engineered Ďsuper soldierí instead of a team of hardened roughnecks led by the likes of Gregory Peck, Richard Burton and Clint Eastwood.
+He’s right, of course, mainly because if he wasn’t decades of Marvel comic book lore would have to be thrown out the window.
+Even so, who’d have thought an old school, unabashedly patriotic (some might even say jingoistic) action film would be quite this wonderful?
+It’s like an Indiana Jones escapade but with a shield-throwing superhero clad in red, white and blue at its center instead of a fedora-wearing archeologist.
+It’s like Guns of Navarone or Where Eagles Dare but in this instance focused on a genetically engineered ‘super soldier’ instead of a team of hardened roughnecks led by the likes of Gregory Peck, Richard Burton or Clint Eastwood.

-And thatís all well to the good if you ask me, Johnston finally delivering on the promise hinted at in The Rocketeer and nearly realized with October Sky.
-Heís managed to craft a retro 1940ís style WWII potboiler yet one still colored with the pyrotechnic razzle-dazzle of this still young century.
-Heís captured an ethos and a style few modern filmmakers have been able to rekindle (Steven Spielberg being the obvious example with Raiders of the Lost Ark), and heís done so in a way thatís so appealing it would take a hardened heart made out of stone to admit to not being moved by even a single solitary second of it.
+That’s great as far as I’m concerned, Johnston delivering on the promise hinted at in The Rocketeer and nearly realized with October Sky with his handling of this comic book adventure.
+He’s crafted a retro 1940s-style WWII potboiler colored with the pyrotechnic razzle-dazzle of the 21st century.
+He’s captured an ethos and a style few modern filmmakers have been able to rekindle (Steven Spielberg and Raiders of the Lost Ark notwithstanding) and done so in a way that’s so appealing it would take a hardened heart made out of stone to not be moved by even a single solitary second of it.

-But I say so what to all that and stand firm that Captain America: The First Avenger gets the job done.
-Evans is perfectly cast as our stalwart hero, Tucci steals the show during the first half and the luminous Atwell is a delectable delight as the female lead.
-Johnston paces things to perfection, stripping the fat away from the narrativeís bones and assembling a mostly lean and joyfully mean thrill ride holding more than its fair share of surprises.
-The movie is an engaging sensation I didnít want to see end, and when the Avengers do finally assemble summer 2012 hereís hoping theyíre initial engagement is half as thrilling a spectacle as this one proved to be.
+But so what?
+Captain America: The First Avenger gets the job done.
+Evans is perfect as the stalwart hero, Tucci steals the show during the first half and the luminous Atwell is a total delight as Peggy Carter.
+Johnston paces things nicely, stripping the fat away from the narrative’s bones and assembling a joyfully crisp thrill ride that holds more than its fair share of surprises.
+The movie is an engaging sensation I didn’t want to end, and when the Avengers do assemble next year, here’s hoping their initial adventure is half as thrilling a spectacle as this one is.

 – Review reprinted courtesy of the SGN in Seattle